 The restaurant’s location only bolsters this sensational culinary experience.
 Every minute detail in Otto Geleng has been crafted with painstaking attention to tradition, using local craftsmen and traditional designs.
 The gently draped tablecloths are hand stitched in Sicily.
 The linen recalls the natural fabric in a traditional Sicilian bride’s trousseau.
 As the honey-coloured sun gently retreats into the inky horizon, white ceramic oil lamps provide light.
 They are designed by the Ludici brothers: Sicilian craftsmen and the last remaining heirs of the typical decorative traditions of Caltagirone.

 Though subtle touches define the décor, the jaw-dropping setting of Otto Geleng is far from understated.
 Panoramic views of the glittering azure sea combine with the sweet, heady scent of bougainvillea.
 Evoking an ancient Sicilian villa, the restaurant is a love letter to history.
 It is named after the German painter, who was the first to see Taormina as a bona fide tourist destination.
 We have him to thank for the hotel’s birth.
-He convinced Don Francesco La Floresta, with whom he was residing, to expand his house into what is now the Grand Hotel Timeo back in 1874.
+He convinced Don Francesco La Floresta, with whom he was residing, to expand his house into what is now Grand Hotel Timeo, A Belmond Hotel, Taormina back in 1874.
 The restaurant has come to represent the beating heart of the hotel.

 There’s an old Italian proverb that encapsulates Robert Toro’s unique, yet utterly Italian, approach to gastronomy: la cucina piccola fal la casa grande, meaning ‘a small kitchen makes a big home.’
 At Otto Geleng, simplicity truly does speak to so much more.